 When you take maternity leave, you are entitled to claim maternity benefits up to a maximum 121 days (4 Months).
-If you have had a miscarriage, you can claim for six weeks (42 days).
+If you have had a miscarriage in your third trimester, you can claim for 6 weeks (42 days).
 You are also entitled to claim when your employer is paying you only a portion of your normal wages or salary while you are on maternity leave.
 Maternity Benefits only applies from when your employer stops paying your full wages or salary.
 You have six (6) months from the birth date of your child to apply for benefits and failure of this will result in the benefit lapsing.

 You can claim adoption benefits when you adopt a child under the age of two and take unpaid leave or receive only a part of your salary while you are at home caring for the child.
 Only one of the adopting parents can claim.

 You must apply within six months of the adoption order being issued to you, and you are entitled to benefits for a maximum of 121 days (4 Months).